 Routines are helpful when you are in the routine.
 When “maintain the status quo” is your main goal.
 But life isn’t always as simple as I try to make it, hence I need to use the tools that allow me to excel at the tasks I want to get done.

 How systems helped me this time?

-The amount of tasks I had in front of me was too much for my mind to cope with.
-My usual day consists of following up with 6-7 habits, every day, and it was pre-planned in and of itself..
+The number of tasks I had in front of me was too much for my mind to cope with.
+My usual day consists of following up with 6-7 habits, every day, and it was pre-planned in and of itself.
 But the days before I made my big move, they were much more complicated than recurring tasks I hold in my Omnifocus…

 Priotiziation comes easy: you dive into your list, and you pick and choose tasks that matter.
 In a sense, I was still practicing minimalism here, because I made a conscious decision that some things would be skipped.

 It brought me to the bare bone and returned sanity into the whole mess of multiple tasks that I simply wouldn’t be able to get done.
 Let me give you an example…

 How the list made a lot of sense

 First of all, I had some free time immediately after my return from Greece, so it left me with two and a half days worth of time to do a lot of things.
 On Monday, I didn’t have much to do, but I made sure I did everything I could, that wasn’t time sensitive.
 This way I completely avoided the last-minute freakout.